 To do this exercise,

-- Stand tall in the shoulder-width stance, raise your arms out in front of you and hold them straight.
+- Stand tall in the shoulder-width stance, raise your arms out, and hold them straight.

 - Push your hips back and bend your knees to lower down in the squat position.

-- Without returning to the standing position, pulse a few inches up and down as long as you can and then return to the standing position.
+- Without returning to the standing position, pulse a few inches up and down, as long as possible, and return to the standing position.